mohansingh0141/n26-txnsvc/README.md

 mvn clean package
 ```

-Please note this step may take time , as time delay is simulated for some tests
+Please note this step may take time , as time delay is simulated for some tests.
 It should finish in about 3-4 minutes.